jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A holder of a transport service licence must ensure that— (a) every vehicle to be used in connection with the service is maintained in a fit and proper condition and that the requirements of any Act, regulation, or rule made for this purpose are met:
   (b) no vehicle is used in connection with the service unless and until all fees payable in respect of the vehicle and the service under any Act, regulation, or bylaw have been duly paid or appropriate arrangements have been made for payment.
-(2) The holder of any transport service licence must, whenever required to do so by the Director, present for inspection any vehicle that is used in the service.
+(2) The holder of any transport service licence must, whenever required to do so by the Agency, present for inspection any vehicle that is used in the service.
 (3) No evidence of vehicle inspection may be issued in respect of a transport service vehicle unless the person issuing the evidence of vehicle inspection has been notified of the transport service licence number under which the vehicle is being operated.
-(4) No person may use a transport service vehicle if that vehicle has suffered serious damage until the vehicle has been inspected and passed as being safe by a person authorised by the Director, or the owner of the vehicle has been informed by such a person that the vehicle is not to be inspected.
+(4) No person may use a transport service vehicle if that vehicle has suffered serious damage until the vehicle has been inspected and passed as being safe by a person authorised by the Agency, or the owner of the vehicle has been informed by such a person that the vehicle is not to be inspected.

 ### 30B Provision of identification information in Braille
 The holder of a transport service licence under which a taxi is operated and the driver of that taxi must, in accordance with any regulations or rules, ensure that the following identification information is provided in Braille: